Top of the page

 Ovarian growths are abnormal growths in or on the ovaries.
 The growth can be a cyst, which is a fluid-filled sac, or a mass (neoplasm), which is a more solid growth.

 Most of these growths are not cancerous (benign) and don't cause symptoms.
 If you have symptoms, they may include pain in the belly or pelvis, pain during your period, and abnormal bleeding.

 Your doctor has examined you, and you have a non-cancerous ovarian growth.
-Women and their doctors often choose to watch these types of growths closely over time but not to treat them.
+You and your doctor may choose to watch these types of growths closely over time but not to treat them.
 This is called watchful waiting.
 Your doctor may prescribe medicine to help with any symptoms.

 In some cases, non-cancerous growths may need to be removed using surgery.